harshsinha21/cs120-hsinha/notuber/README.md

 Lab 10

 Update: I am able to output my current location with a red dot marker saved locally.
+The script is working with the API to get other car locations and map them as given with car.png.

 Must zoom out to see current location.

+Current Time Spent: 9 hrs+